The Best Audition Songs for Putting It Together

 Do you have an upcoming audition for Putting It Together?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Putting It Together, broken down by vocal type.

-Since Putting It Together is a musical revue featuring the songs of Stephen Sondheim, the songs below are from Sondheim shows.
-That said, the following songs do not appear in Putting It Together.
+Since Putting It Together is a revue featuring Stephen Sondheim music, the following songs are from Sondheim shows.
+However, these songs do not appear in Putting It Together.

 Step 1: Read your audition details